makrai/notes/bisk2004-ground-lang-bengio.md

 ## Language that Does Something

-* philosophy of language has long suggested that function is the
+* philosophy of language has long suggested that function is the source
   * Wittgenstein’s “language games” (Wittgenstein, 1953, 1958) and
   * J.L.
-Austin’s “performative speech acts” (Austin, 1975).
-That
+Austin’s “performative speech acts” (Austin, 1975)
   * function is the source of meaning was echoed in linguistics
   * usage-based theory of language acquisition, which suggests that
-  * useful constructions are the building blocks for everything else (Langacker, 1987, 1991).
-In recent years, this theory has begun to shed
+  * useful constructions are the building blocks for everything else (Langacker, 1987, 1991)
-  * origins [of language] in our species (Tomasello, 2009; Barsalou, 2008)
+  * origins of language in our species (Tomasello, 2009; Barsalou, 2008)
 * what one says can change what people do
   * the ultimate goal for natural language generation
 * current, passive way of generation and its evaluation (Liu+ 2016)